 1. After surgery or trauma

-When someone has had surgery on their nose—like rhinoplasty (cosmetic or reconstructive surgery) or broken-nose repair—or suffers a cut, fracture, or other injury, a nose bandage protects the wound, absorbs blood or fluid, and helps the healing.
-This is supported by clinical guidance in Victoria: BetterHealth Victoria says after nose surgery the bandages and gauze (packing) are left in place for up to a week.
+When someone has had surgery on their nose—like rhinoplasty (cosmetic or reconstructive surgery) or broken-nose repair—or suffers a cut, fracture, or other injury, a nose bandage protects the wound, absorbs blood or fluid, and helps healing.
+Better Health Channel notes that after nose surgery, bandages and gauze (packing) may be left in place for up to a week.
 (Better Health Channel)

 2. To reduce swelling (edema)

 Swelling is extra fluid in tissues.
 After surgery or injury, swelling is normal.
 Applying tape, a sling, or bandage on the nose can give gentle pressure that helps reduce swelling.
-Some articles discussing rhinoplasty aftercare describe how taping helps skin conform to the new shape and control swelling.
+Some rhinoplasty aftercare resources describe how taping helps skin conform to the new shape and control swelling.
 (Op.
 Dr. Yunus Kaplan)

 3. To control bleeding or protect wounds